-Typically, most food allergens tend to be stable to the peptic and acidic conditions of the digestive system if they are to reach and pass through the intestinal mucosa to elicit an allergic response (Kimber et al., 1999; Astwood et al., 1996b; Metcalfe et al., 1996).
+Typically, most food allergens tend to be stable to the peptic and acidic conditions of the digestive system if they are to reach and pass through the intestinal mucosa to elicit an allergic response (Kimber et al., 1999; Metcalfe et al., 1996).
 Various physicochemical properties of the Cry 1F and PAT proteins were investigated, including the susceptibility of these proteins to proteolytic degradation in conditions that mimic digestion.